Reconstruction of Gravitational Form Factors using Generative Machine Learning: Summary and Outlook

 \section{Summary and Outlook}

-We have developed a generative framework based on denoising diffusion for the model-independent reconstruction of hadronic form factors from sparse and noisy data.~The training prior, built from ten distinct functional classes rooted in different theoretical approaches to hadron structure, encodes a broad manifold of physically plausible shapes without privileging any single parametrization.~Applied to the proton gravitational form factors $A(t)$, $J(t)$, and $D(t)$, the framework yields non-parametric reconstructions consistent with lattice QCD and with standard parametric fits across the full kinematic range $0\le -t\le 2~\mathrm{GeV}^{2}$.~A systematic data-ablation protocol demonstrates that the reconstruction remains robust even when only one or two conditioning points are retained, confirming the strong constraining power of the physically informed prior.~The densely sampled output of the diffusion model enables a direct extraction of the chiral low-energy constants $c_8=-4.6\pm 0.8$ and $c_9=-0.61\pm 0.19$, in agreement with the independent dispersive determination of Ref.~\cite{Cao:2025dkv}, and yields the nucleon $D$-term $D(0)=-4.3\pm 0.8$ at the physical pion mass.
+We have developed a generative framework based on denoising diffusion for the model-independent reconstruction of hadronic form factors from sparse and noisy data.~The training prior, built from ten distinct functional classes rooted in different theoretical approaches to hadron structure, encodes a broad manifold of physically plausible shapes without privileging any single parametrization.~Applied to the proton gravitational form factors $A(t)$, $J(t)$, and $D(t)$, the framework yields non-parametric reconstructions consistent with lattice QCD and with standard parametric fits across the full kinematic range $0\le -t\le 2~\mathrm{GeV}^{2}$.~A systematic data-ablation protocol demonstrates that the reconstruction remains robust even when only one or two conditioning points are retained, confirming the strong constraining power of the physically informed prior.~The densely sampled output of the diffusion model enables a direct extraction of the chiral low-energy constants $c_8=-4.6\pm 0.8\ \rm GeV^{-1}$ and $c_9=-0.61\pm 0.19\ \rm GeV^{-1}$, in agreement with the independent dispersive determination of Ref.~\cite{Cao:2025dkv}, and yields the nucleon $D$-term $D(0)=-4.3\pm 0.8$ at the physical pion mass.

-The precision of the present extraction is limited primarily by the use of the ChPT expression for $D(t)$ at $\mathcal{O}(p^2)$.~A natural next step is the construction of the complete generally covariant chiral Lagrangian up to and including $\mathcal{O}(p^4)$ with explicit $\Delta(1232)$ degrees of freedom~\cite{Alharazin:2023uhr}.~Matching the diffusion-model reconstruction to these higher-order expressions is expected to sharpen the determination of $c_8$ and $c_9$, reduce the uncertainty on the physical-mass extrapolation, and, in addition, provide access to the unknown LECs ($h_i$) of the $\Delta$-resonance Lagrangian appearing in Ref.~\cite{Alharazin:2022wjj}.~This would yield the first model-independent, ChPT-based estimates of the GFFs and $D$-term of the $\Delta$ baryon.~More broadly, the framework is general and can be applied to other hadronic form factors, including electromagnetic and transition form factors of baryons and mesons.
+The precision of the present extraction is limited primarily by the use of the ChPT expression for $D(t)$ at $\mathcal{O}(p^2)$.~A natural next step is the construction of the complete generally covariant chiral Lagrangian up to and including $\mathcal{O}(p^4)$ with explicit $\Delta(1232)$ degrees of freedom~\cite{Alharazin:2023uhr}.~Matching the diffusion-model reconstruction to these higher-order expressions is expected to sharpen the determination of $c_8$ and $c_9$, reduce the uncertainty on the physical-mass extrapolation, and, in addition, provide access to the unknown LECs ($h_i$) of the $\Delta$-resonance Lagrangian appearing in Ref.~\cite{Alharazin:2022wjj}.~This would yield the first model-independent, ChPT-based estimates of the GFFs and $D$-term of the $\Delta$ baryon.